Anchor-head/Vault/INF7370/Decision trees.md

 ![[Key concepts#^entropy]]
 ![[Key concepts#^Gini]]
-Whichever metric is used, a tree will always branch out in the direction that minimizes the weighted sum of [[Pasted image 20250130005758.png|the impurity of the tree's leaves]].
+Whichever metric is used, a tree will always branch out in the direction that minimizes the tree's impurity, which is the weighted sum of the impurity of the tree's leaves ([[Pasted image 20250203171830.png|here is the formula using Gini from CART]], and an [[Pasted image 20250130005758.png|example calculation using entropy]]).
 #### What about continuous variables?

 If decision trees work by categorization, how do they deal with non-categorical or continuous variables?

 Indeed, they can't; you have to **discretize** the continuous variable, by splitting it into chunks that each contain a certain range of that continuous variable.

-Start by making two categories out of the continuous variable: one category for values above a certain threshold, and one for values below. [[Pasted image 20250203025627.png|But this threshold is chosen to maximize purity]].
+Start by making two categories out of the continuous variable: one category for values above a certain threshold, and one for values below.
+But this threshold is chosen to minimize impurity according to the usual formula ([[Pasted image 20250203025627.png|example]] using Scikit-Learn's [[Pasted image 20250203165419.png|CART algorithm loss function, or weighted Gini]]).

-More than two subcategories can be created by further subdividing the data on either side of the continuous variable with another threshold, and so on.
-This is reminiscent of how a binary tree works.
+More than two subcategories can be created by recursively subdividing the data on either side of the threshold with another threshold, similar in functioning to a binary tree.
 # ✂️ Refining decision trees
 ---
 Branching out almost always leads to *some* information gain; however, letting a tree grow indefinitely can easily lead to overfitting.
 Here are some common methods used to counter overfitting.